o3de/o3de.org/content/blog/posts/world-of-compilers.md

 ```

-I’ve highlighted the addresses of the call to `foo` and `bar` here.
+The addresses for calling `foo` and `bar` are emphasized here.
 The first call to `foo` is visible since it sets `eax` to `1` and returns again.
 To verify that the second highlighted address takes us to the `bar` thunk, we can dump the imports of main using `dumpbin /imports main.exe`:

 ```
 Dump of file main.exe